Stanislaw09/rnTemplate/README.md

 Allows to save data to the redux store and keep them in async storage with Redux-Persist.
 Implements some simple animations with the usage of LayoutAnimation

+_This is a sample app for easier setup of future projects_

 ## Troubleshooting

 In case of issues with Watchman (probably macOS), you can try